Without a doubt, airports are among the most regulated public places.

 - Chicago, IL - O’Hare Int'l and Midway Int'l Airport

 At other airports, the rules may depend on local and state laws, as well as any rules set by the airport and airline operators.
 Because electronic cigarettes are still relatively new, it’s best to check with airport and airline officials to get the latest information.

 Traveling with Electronic Cigarettes

 If you're flying with your Mistic e-cig or Haus PV, be aware that most airlines do not allow vaping e cigs or personal vaporizers on airplanes during flight.
 However, you shouldn't have trouble carrying your e-cig or PV with you so you can vape when you touch down.

-The TSA allows electronic cigarettes and vaporizers in checked bags and carry-on items.
+The TSA allows electronic cigarettes and personal vaporizers in checked bags and carry-on items.
 If you have e-liquid with you, make sure the bottles are under the 3.4oz/100mL limit and are in the clear baggie with your other liquids, or pack them in your checked baggage.

 Electronic cigarettes in airports have become common enough that TSA agents are typically familiar with all sorts of e-cigs and personal vaporizers like mods or vape pens, including the popular items offered by Mistic.

 Wherever you're traveling, keep your vaping supplies handy for when you need them, but be sure to check on the airport rules before you vape!